Roo-Amadou-CS-Comps/Main/devPlan1.md

     - Begin implementing AI/ML models for anomaly detection using server logs.
   - **Amadou:**
     - Implement logging and reporting features in the tool.
-    - Explore post-authentication strategies for privilege escalation (Amadou should look more into this).
+    - Explore post-authentication strategies for privilege escalation.

 - **Thursday - Friday:**
   - **Roo:**